 Prevent extended contact with hot items by having a plan of where they should go.
-Also, be sure to keep hot items out of the reach of little ones; according to the burn injury experts at Begam Marks & Traulsen, P.A., 20% of all child burn injuries are contact burns.
+Also, be sure to keep hot items out of the reach of little ones; according to the accident lawyers at Hanson & Mouri, 20% of all child burn injuries are contact burns.

 4. Think twice about using a turkey fryer.

 The Consumer Product Safety Commission reports 672 people have been injured and $8 million in property damage losses have resulted from use of a turkey fryer.